abhiTronix/vidgear/docs/index.md

 ## Community Channel

-If you've come up with some new idea, or looking for the fastest way troubleshoot your problems, then *join our [Gitter community channel ➶][gitter]*
+If you've come up with some new idea, or looking for the fastest way troubleshoot your problems.
+Please checkout our [Gitter community channel ➶][gitter]

 &thinsp;